 We are a biotechnology company with a limited operating history.
 Investment in product development in the healthcare industry, including of biotechnology products, is highly speculative because it entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate an adequate effect or an acceptable safety profile, gain regulatory approval and/or become commercially viable.
-At this time, we are pursuing development of AXA1125 in a Clinical Trial under an IND for the treatment of NASH, for which we reported an interim analysis on September 29, 2022.
-Additionally, we reported the top line results of a Clinical Trial of AXA1125 for the treatment of Long COVID on August 2, 2022.
+In December 2022 our capital balance required us to lay off fifty-two (52) employees constituting approximately 85% of our workforce and terminate a Clinical Trial under an IND of AXA1125 for the treatment of NASH, for which we had reported an interim analysis on September 29, 2022.
+We sold our laboratory equipment in January 2023.
+As of January 31, 2023, we no longer occupied our offices and laboratories at 840 Memorial Drive in Cambridge.
 We have no products approved for commercial sale, have not generated any revenue from product sales to date and continue to incur significant research and development and other expenses related to our ongoing operations.
 As a result, we are not profitable and have incurred losses in each period since our inception in 2008.
-Our net loss was \$58.2 million for the nine months ended September 30, 2022 and \$46.7 million for the nine months ended September 30, 2021.
-As of September 30, 2022, we had an accumulated deficit of \$395.4 million.
-We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of our product candidates in Clinical Studies, Clinical Trials for any product candidate we elect to develop as a drug product candidate under an IND or non-U.S. equivalent and as we seek regulatory approvals, as necessary, for and commercialize our product candidates, if approved.
+Our net loss was \$81.2 million for the year ended December 31, 2022.
+As of December 31, 2022, we had an accumulated deficit of \$418.4 million.
+If we are able to obtain sufficient capital to initiate a potential registration trial of AXA1125 in Long COVID and continue other operations, we expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of our product candidates in Clinical Studies, Clinical Trials for any product candidate we elect to develop as a drug product candidate under an IND or non-U.S. equivalent and as we seek regulatory approvals, as necessary, for and commercialize our product candidates, if approved.
 In addition, inflationary pressure could adversely impact our financial results.
 We anticipate that our expenses will increase substantially if, and as, we: